ocaml/ocaml.org/data/tutorials/wf_02_profiling.md

 you can help the compiler by specifying types for one or more of the arguments.

-###  The representation of integers, tag bits, heap-allocated values
+### The Representation of Integers, Tag Bits, Heap-Allocated Values
 There are a number of peculiarities about integers in OCaml.
 One of these is that integers are 31 bit entities, not 32 bit entities.
 What happens to the "missing" bit?